 Top 10 Healthcare Jobs That Need No Experience

-Finding a healthcare job without qualified experience or even a high school diploma for that matter can be a daunting task.
-Whatever your reason is for wanting to get into the healthcare industry, I can assure you that you might think you need a college degree; but in many cases, you don’t!
+We all know how hard it can be to find a job when you don't have the proper experience, we all have to start somewhere.
+It can feel rather threatening trying to get a healthcare job without the qualified experience or even a high school diploma.
+Regardless of the reason that you're looking to get into the healthcare industry, I can assure you that you might think you need to get a college degree.
+But in many cases in the healthcare industry, you don't!

-Some employers do look for prior experience or certificates to fill health care jobs, but there are a lot of entry level healthcare jobs out there that require no experience.
-As a matter of fact, they’ll teach you on the job with on-the-job training.
+In some cases, employers look for prior experience or certification to fill health care jobs, but there are a lot of entry level healthcare jobs I'm going to mention that require no experience.
+These jobs will even train you on the job in many cases.

 Let’s get into the top entry level healthcare, hospital, healthcare assistant, and healthcare administration jobs in the industry.

 1. Psychiatric Aide

 What They Do: Psychiatric aide’s help care for mentally ill or physically ill patients confined to hospitals or mental-health settings.
 Work includes helping patients dress, eat, bathe, learn, and recreational activities.
 They also keep an eye on patients and document any physical or behavioral changes that happen to them.